Shirin Peykar LMFT

 Our group topics open your mind to think about the past, present and future using Cognitive Behavioral Therapy + Mindfulness techniques that will enable you to reach a place of acceptance.

 Led by Shirin Peykar, LMFT

 Shirin incorporates RIE® Educaring principles in her interventions for parenting infants through toddlerhood.
-I help families learn to slow down, to pause more, to give space for some ‘being’ rather than caught into patterns of habitual reactivity when we feel triggered by our children.
+She helps families learn to slow down, to pause more, to give space for some ‘being’ rather than caught into patterns of habitual reactivity when parents feel triggered by their children.